1878

 It anticipates key elements of his later masterpiece "El Jaleo" (1882), particularly in its portrayal of rhythmic figural composition and dramatic lighting, highlighting his evolving mastery of Impressionism during a formative expatriate period in Europe.
 As one of several Capri-themed pieces from this trip—including a nearly identical version titled "Capri Girl on a Rooftop" now in the Crystal Bridges Museum—the painting underscores Sargent's fascination with Italian locales and their interplay of light and shadow, themes that would recur throughout his oeuvre.
 Its inclusion in the catalogue raisonné and extensive scholarly literature further cements its role as a cornerstone of Sargent's early landscape and figure studies from 1874-1882, bridging his student years to his rise as a leading figure in American and European art circles.

-Born 22 years earlier in Florence during one of the regular trips of his expatriate parents, the US artist John Singer Sargent spent the summer 1878 in Capri.
 He was welcomed to work in the local studio of Frank Hyde and took as a model a beautiful girl of Greek ancestry aged 17 named Rosina Ferrara.

 Girl on a rooftop, oil on canvas 50 x 64 cm, features Rosina dancing a tarantella.
 She turns her back to the viewer and to a seated young man providing the music.
 The bold composition offers a vertiginous view of the white wall, arguably of the Marina Hotel where Sargent was residing, and a dynamic view of the girl against the sky in an unbalanced position of her solitary jig.

-It was sold for $ 5.4M by Sotheby's on May 24, 2001, lot 15.
-It will be sold on November 17, 2025 by Christie's, lot 58A.
+It was sold for $ 5.4M by Sotheby's on May 24, 2001, lot 15 and for $ 11.4M by Christie's on November 17, 2025, lot 58A.
 The image is shared by Wikimedia.

 "Capri," painted in 1878 when John Singer Sargent was just 22 years old, marks a pivotal moment in his early career as he transitioned from formal training in Paris under Carolus-Duran to establishing himself as an internationally acclaimed society portraitist.
 This oil on canvas work, depicting his muse Rosina Ferrara dancing on a Capri rooftop amid radiant Italian sunlight, exemplifies Sargent's burgeoning experimentation with impressionistic techniques, capturing dynamic movement, luminous light, and everyday subjects for personal expression rather than commissioned obligation.